Halifax Entry Requirements

 Essential resources for your trip.

-911 for police, ambulance, and fire services throughout Halifax and Nova Scotia
+Dial 911 for police, ambulance, fire throughout Halifax

 Special Situations